acm-uiuc/til/_til/ruby/uncaught-exceptions-in-pry.md

+---
-# Uncaught Exceptions In Pry
+title: Uncaught Exceptions In Pry
+category: ruby
+---

 You are fiddling around with some code in a pry session trying to familiarize yourself with how it all works.
 You suddenly execute a statement